 THE MOST COMMON RESUME WRITER FAILS.

-To compensate for a lack of commercial grit, resumes are filled with over-inflated adjectives and empty statements which aren’t tied to a bigger purpose.
+To compensate for a lack of commercial grit, resumes are filled with over-inflated adjectives and empty statements which aren’t tied to a larger purpose.

 2. ATS OVERCOMPENSATION.

-In well-intentioned, but clumsy efforts to help resumes pass through applicant tracking systems (ATS), resume writers stuff their work with keywords.
+In clumsy, albeit well-intentioned, efforts to help resumes pass through applicant tracking systems (ATS), resume writers stuff their work with keywords.